inference-labs-inc/dsperse/docs/arc42.md

 ## 4. Solution Strategy

 - **Overview:**
-  Dsperse proposes to circuitize the neural network at the level of its vertical layers.
+  Dsperse proposes to compile circuits for the neural network at the level of its vertical layers.
 In a typical neural network, regardless of whether it is fully connected or uses other structures (such as in modern LLMs like LLAMA), the underlying computations rely on dense weight matrices (with weights and biases).
 Even though LLMs often use transformers—with feed-forward networks (which are fully connected layers)—the core idea is that each layer (or a group of layers) can be split into smaller circuits.

 - **Neural Net Clarification:**
   - **Fully Connected Layers in Modern LLMs:**